 However the wctp-Message is the most common content returned inside of the wctp-PollResponse.
 Several wctp-Messages may be returned inside one wctp-PollResponse (depending on the carriers limitation, the Enterprise Host's limitations expressed in maxMessagesInBatch, and the number of messages queued).
-The wctp-

-Message may be a wctp-StatusInfo (containing a notification message providing the status of a previously sent message), wctp-MessageReply (containing a reply to a previously sent message), wctp-SubmitRequest (containing a new message from a wireless device), or wctp-LookupResponse (containing the results of a previous subscriber lookup).
+The wctp-Message may be a wctp-StatusInfo (containing a notification message providing the status of a previously sent message), wctp-MessageReply (containing a reply to a previously sent message), wctp-SubmitRequest (containing a new message from a wireless device), wctp-LookupResponse (containing the results of a previous subscriber lookup), or wctp-DeviceLocationResponse (containing the results of a previous location query).